marsplus/POTION/README.md

 # POTION
-### Code to replicate experimental results in the paper "Optimizing Graph Structure for Targeted Diffusion".
+### Code to replicate experimental results in the paper.
 1. Use `conda` to create a virtual environment named `POTION`:
 ```
 conda create -n POTION python=3.7